schmaustech/acm-hypershift-blog/README.md

 ## Observing Deployment Progression

 During the hosted cluster deployment process we view a few different commands that show the status and progression of the cluster.
 The commands below are just a snapshot in time during the cluster deployment so the output can vary.
 These commands can also be helpful in troubleshooting should the deploy not be progressing.
-First we can look at the hostedcluster output:
+First we can look at the hosted cluster output:

 ~~~bash
 $ oc get hostedcluster -n kni21